eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 - **DHCP Subnet Mask** - defines the subnet mask that is assigned to a client.

-- **DHCP Default Lease Time** - sets the default time (in minutes) that the client retains the provided IP address.
+- **DHCP Default Lease Time** - sets the default time (in seconds) that the client retains the provided IP address.

-- **DHCP Max Lease Time** - sets the maximum time (in minutes) that the client retains the provided IP address.
+- **DHCP Max Lease Time** - sets the maximum time (in seconds) that the client retains the provided IP address.

 - **Pass DNS Servers through DHCP** - enables DNS Proxy (i.e., passing DNS servers through DHCP).